RESOStandards/transport/data-dictionary.md

 There is a proposal in progress in the RESO Data Dictionary and Transport workgroups to add further testing requirements for Display Names, which will most likely have its own Endorsement.

-[There is a MAY specification](https://members.reso.org/display/API2/2.4.8+Annotations) (RESO login required) for both *StandardName* and *MlsName* annotations that supports special characters, since OData fields and enumerations don't allow them. *Vendors may still use existing display name annotations as long as they pass the* [*metadata validation process*](https://docs.google.com/document/d/15DFf9kDX_mlGCJVOch2fztl8W5h-yd18N0_03Sb4HwM/edit#heading=h.evm2d6urqz93)*.*
+[There is a MAY specification](https://members.reso.org/display/API2/2.4.8+Annotations) (RESO login required) for both *StandardName* and *MlsName* annotations that support special characters, since OData fields and enumerations don't allow them. *Vendors may still use existing display name annotations as long as they pass the* [*metadata validation process*](https://docs.google.com/document/d/15DFf9kDX_mlGCJVOch2fztl8W5h-yd18N0_03Sb4HwM/edit#heading=h.evm2d6urqz93)*.*

 #### Lookups